-After completing his bachelor's degree, he spent several years working in health care policy in Washington, DC, and a year volunteering in Africa.
-He then earned his medical degree at UCSF, where he devoted an extra year to health care policy research.
-He remained at UCSF to complete a residency in orthopedic surgery.
-He completed a fellowship in adult reconstruction at the Rothman Orthopaedic Institute at Thomas Jefferson University Hospital and then returned to UCSF as faculty.
+After completing his undergraduate degree in history at Williams College, Ward spent several years working in health policy in Washington, D.C. and global health in Africa.
+He earned his medical degree at UCSF, where he spent an extra year studying health policy.
+He completed a residency in orthopedic surgery at UCSF, followed by a fellowship in adult reconstruction at the Rothman Orthopaedic Institute.

 Ward has won multiple awards for patient care, teaching and research, including the James A. Rand Award from the American Association of Hip and Knee Surgeons, John Charnley Award from the Hip Society, Maxine Papadakis Award for Faculty Professionalism and Respect from UCSF, and James Morris Award for Physician Compassion from UCSF.

 Ward joined the UCSF faculty in 2016.
 He is also affiliate faculty at the UCSF Philip R. Lee Institute for Health Policy Studies.
 His research interests include health policy and cost-effectiveness, perioperative risk assessment and optimization, medical education, and revision hip and knee replacement.
 He is a fellow of the American Association of Hip and Knee Surgeons, American Academy of Orthopaedic Surgeons and American Orthopaedic Association, and he reviews research for several major journals.